Stephen Mather: Business career

 Mather started working for the Pacific Coast Borax Company at its headquarters in New York, where his father was administrator.
 Borax is a component of a variety of detergents and compounds, which was mined almost exclusively in California.
 Borax is a commodity, and as such, one brand is essentially as good as another.
 For a company to be successful, it had to mine the product more cheaply, process it more efficiently, or market it more aggressively.
 In 1894 the younger Mather moved with his wife to Chicago, where he established a distribution center for the company.
-In this role, he proved vital in advertising and sales promotion for the company.
-In particular he is credited with the idea of adding the label "20 Mule Team Borax" to the company's product, which subsequently became a household name throughout the country.
+Mather was active in this role.
+His work helped build the legend of "Borax Smith," who was the company's founder.
+He did so by promoting the "Illustrated Sketches of Death Valley" by John R. Spears.
+Furthermore, he is credited with the addition of the label "20 Mule Team Borax" to the company's product, which subsequently became a household name throughout the country.

 In 1898, Mather helped a friend, Thomas Thorkildsen, in starting another borax company.
 After suffering a severe episode of bipolar disorder in 1903 and having his salary withheld during extended sick leave, Mather resigned from Pacific Coast and joined Thorkildsen full-time in 1904.
 They named their firm the Thorkildsen-Mather Borax Company.
 Their company became prosperous, and they were millionaires by 1914.
 This gave Mather the financial independence to pursue personal projects, and while in his mid-forties, he retired from the company to pursue those.
 Mather was active in many civic groups, including the Chicago City Club and Municipal Voter's League.